An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Minimum value: – (253 – 1)

-Larger numbers will be padded with zeros at the end, until they to the point where they will automatically be shown
+Larger numbers will be rounded with zeros at the end, unless they are larger than around 270, when they will automatically be shown

-in exponential ('scientific') format, as illustrated by the following code:
+in exponential (scientific) format, as shown by the output from the following code:

 which produces: